LooseMarek/ViewFactory/README.md

 }
 ```

-VerticalScrollView contains only one subview `scrollPage` which fills entire VerticalScrollView and expand vertically with the content.
-By default `scrollPage` is **not** added to VerticalScrollView - this is to be able to easly remove/add all subviews based on the UI state (e.g. if ViewController is recreated from `viewWillTransition`).
+VerticalScrollView contains only one subview `scrollPage` which fills the entire VerticalScrollView and expands vertically with the content.
+By default `scrollPage` is **not** added to VerticalScrollView - this is to be able to easily remove/add all subviews based on the UI state (e.g. if ViewController is recreated from `viewWillTransition`).

 In your `viewWillAppear` or `viewWillTransition` call: